Close

 Project hosted by

 This project is organizedand hosted by De Amicitia.
-De Amicitia is an environmental non governmental organisation that is funded in 1998 and actively working in the youth field and volunteering for 12 years.
+De Amicitia is an environmental non governmental organisation that is funded in 1998 and actively working in the youth field and volunteering for many years.
 The main activity of the organisations is organising workcamps and local/ international youth projects in collaboration with the town halls and local associations.

 Directions to meeting point